 Credit Toward Becoming a Credentialed Manager

-Completion of the Emerging Leaders Development Program will count as six-months of executive experience credit towards becoming a Credentialed Manager.
+Completion of the Emerging Leaders Development Program MAP will count as six months of executive experience credit towards becoming a Credentialed Manager.
 To earn this credit, participants must complete a Management Application Project, supervised by a local government mentor.

 This program can also help fulfill your professional development requirements as outlined in the guidelines for Tenet 8 of the ICMA Code of Ethics.

-Prior to applying for the program, applicants are required to complete the Applied Knowledge Assessment (AKA).
+Prior to applying for the program, applicants are required to complete the Management Assessment (formerly Applied Knowledge Assessment).
 This is designed to accelerate your growth as a leader.
-Click here to purchase the AKA for $75.
+Purchase the Management Assessment for $75.